pesekt1/migration-script/README.md

 ## MongoDB Design - Collections:
 You can see the examples of the collections in the `src/collections-examples` folder where each collection is represented by a json document.

+## TODO
+I have a typo in the passengers table in myslq. fist_name should be first_name.